 The first step is to have the hair cut properly.
-This involves having the sides and back cut short while the top starts out short in back and gains length as it moves toward the front.
+This involves having the sides and back cut short while the top starts out short in the back and gains length as it moves toward the front.
 The exact length of the hair can vary depending on how high one wants the finished style to be.

-To style the hair, one should apply some pomade (we recommend Murray’s hair dressing pomade) or wax to the hands and rub them together to warm it.
+To style the hair, one should apply some pomade (we recommend Murray’s hairdressing pomade) or wax to the hands and rub them together to warm it.
 Next, rub the product through the sides and back to get an even application.
 Using a comb, slick the sides back keeping the hair as close to the scalp as possible.
 The back should be combed straight down.

 Repeat the process of warming pomade or wax between the hands before rubbing it into the top hair.
 Comb this section in a diagonal direction starting from the back and working toward the front and one side.
-This will create a part in one side.
-The front should flipped up and back to give some height to this section.
+This will create a part on one side.
+The front should be flipped up and back to give some height to this section.

-When this style was first popularized, cream was used to slick the hair down and give it a wet look.
+When this style was first popularized, the cream was used to slick the hair down and give it a wet look.
 Many people who wore the Pompadour were given the nickname, “Greasers”.

 During the day, the style may need to be refreshed.
 To accomplish this, all one needs to do is apply a small amount of water to the hair and run a comb through it again.
 It is not necessary to use so much water that it makes the hair wet or shiny.
 Do not forget to flip the front up to achieve the desired volume.

-Given these changes, many men do not know how to style a Pompadour hair.
+Given these changes, many men do not know how to style Pompadour hair.
 Getting the proper cut, application of pomade or wax instead of cream, and combing in the proper direction are all important steps.
 The key is flipping the front of the hair up to add volume and height to the style.